Access control is handled inside the data model through setting up specific annotations.

 Click the arrow in the upper right corner of the dialog box to

 display a list of the custom roles defined in the Studio, and then select the

 custom roles to which you want to grant write access to the selected business

 Click the [+] button to add the

 The set role recursively check box is selected by default.
 This will propagate the security setting to all subelements of the selected node, and in this case, they are all attributes in the Movie entity.
 You can also define the access control at the attribute level.
 For more information, see Talend Studio User Guide.

 The role(s) having access to the entity will be listed under the Annotations node of the entity and each attribute of the entity.

-- Follow the same steps to grant the role Movie_Manager with a write access to the Director and Customer entities in the Movie data model.
+- Follow the same steps to grant the custom role Movie_Manager with a write access to the Director and Customer entities in the Movie data model.

-- Grant the role Movie_User with a write access to the Customer Customer entity only in the Movie Movie data model.
+- Grant the custom role Movie_User with a write access to the Customer Customer entity only in the Movie Movie data model.

-Later, you can assign the roles Movie_Manager and/or Movie_User to any users through Talend MDM Web UI, so that they can access those entities and the attributes accordingly.
+Later, you can assign the custom roles Movie_Manager and/or Movie_User to any users through Talend MDM Web UI, so that they can access those entities and the attributes accordingly.